stefanwalther/qliksense-extension-tutorial/docs/02-Introduction-to-Qlik-Sense-Visualization-Extensions.md

 ### Nomenclature
 If you have a look into the Developer Help of Qlik Sense you'll find both the term "Extension" and also "Visualization".
 I keep to the term _Visualization Extension_ in this tutorial because the main idea of this concept is to create new visualizations for Qlik Sense.
 Talking only about _Extensions_ might be a limitation for the future since there might be additional types of extensions in the future.

-## Using an Existing Extension
+## Using an existing visualization extension
 Before we start developing a visualization extension in Qlik Sense we first should understand how to „install“ and use an existing extension.

-### Installing a Visualization Extension for Qlik Sense Desktop
+### Installing a visualization extension on Qlik Sense Desktop

 To make an existing visualization extension visible for Qlik Sense Desktop you have to make it available at the location where Qlik Sense Desktop is loading extensions from: